-In closed-end funds, understanding the relationship between the Board, the Manager and Shareholders is fundamental to improving the rewards for Shareholders.
-This statement of corporate governance policy is prepared from the Shareholder perspective.
-It is hoped it will generate comment and discussion.
+In closed-end funds, understanding the relationship between the Board, the Manager and Shareholders is fundamental to improving the return to Shareholders.
+This statement of corporate governance policy is prepared from the Shareholder perspective; however, it is in Managers' best interests to promote the long-term survival of the closed-end fund industry and for this, such best practice is vital.
+It is hoped this document will promote comment and discussion.
 It is City of London's intention that, as with all good investment strategies, it will evolve and develop as the industry changes and the corporate governance debate in general moves on.